zapier/visual-builder/docs/_embed/partner_api.md

   - Added endpoint `/v1/categories`

-    - The new endpoint `/v1/categories` returns a list of supported zap categories
+    - The new endpoint `/v1/categories` returns a list of supported zap categories.

 - 2023-03-30